NVIDIA/proxyfs/README.md

 * [Host shell] docker-compose up -d dev
 * [Host shell] docker-compose exec dev sh

+To build all the images:
 * [`dev` /src#] make

+To clear out prior launches and run the processes in the background:
 * [`dev` /src#] rm -rf /tmp/ickptDB
 * [`dev` /src#] ickpt/ickpt ickpt/dev.conf &
 * [`dev` /src#] imgr/imgr imgr/dev.conf &
+* [`dev` /src#] idestroy/idestroy iclient/dev.conf &
 * [`dev` /src#] imgr/mkmount.sh -fs
 * [`dev` /src#] iclient/iclient iclient/dev.conf &

+Notes:
+* To relaunch the daemons without reformatting, skip the `rm -rf /tmp/ickptDB` and `idestroy...` steps
+* `idestroy` step will fail with `httpGETResponse.Status unexpected: 404 Not Found` if this is the fist iteration through
-Note that `imgr` and `iclient` will be logging to $StdOut in this example launching.
-Each of the above can be terminated by delivering a SIGINT or SIGTERM to their processes.
+* `imgr` and `iclient` will be logging to $StdOut in this example launching
+* Each of the above can be terminated by delivering a SIGINT or SIGTERM to their processes

 For a more appropriate environment in which to perform functional testing, the `docker-compose.yml` file my also be used to launch the suite of Docker Containers: